 Rubber is made up of many atoms and molecules.
 (Molecules are groups of atoms that are bonded together.)
 A human cannot see these molecules with the naked eye.
 The molecules are always vibrating around and bumping into one another.
 Now when the material gets hotter, the molecules vibrate more vigorously and more intensely.
 This bumping into one another harder is the reason why the material expands a little each time.
 The scientific terminology for this phenomenon is called thermal expansion.

-Next.
-Let us look into more detail how the oil of an engine can affect the rubber bushings on a vehicle.
+How does the oil of an engine affect the rubber bushings on a vehicle?